 How to Make a Gratitude Tree

 Thanksgiving is my favorite season.
-I start decorating for fall/Thanksgiving in the end of September and keep it up until the 1st of December.
+I start decorating for fall/Thanksgiving at the end of September and keep it up until the 1st of December.
 One lesson I do with my kids during this season is to work on having grateful hearts.

 An easy project that we do every year is a Gratitude Tree.
 It hangs on a wall in our kitchen that has major foot traffic so we get to look at it every day, multiple times a day.
 Throughout the season we stop and write things we are thankful for on the tree.
 It ranges from people, things, or scripture that we are reading or learning about.
 It is great because the entire family is able to participate (well not this year for Naomi).
 We save it for future years as something to reflect on later.